 Without a strategic approach, we run the risk of the heavy psychological cost of burning out and a damaged self-esteem—an unwelcome byproduct of being constantly judged and sized up by others.
 Every time you lose and get rejected, it will sting, no matter how tenacious you are.

-Without the right approach to the numbers game, it’s easy to lose steam and give up.
+Without the right approach to play the numbers game, it’s easy to lose steam and give up.
 Maintain your inner stamina with these five guidelines:

 1. Get clear on your negotiables and non-negotiables: While playing the numbers game, you’ll be faced with a lot of choices.
 This can be overwhelming, especially if you don’t have a lot of time to make up your mind.
 Knowing your negotiables (things you’re willing to compromise on), and your non-negotiables (deal breakers you won’t accept), will make the process smoother.
 They are unique to you and your situation, and only you can determine what they are, based on your values.
 With predetermined objectives in place, your focus won’t waiver from your vision.

-2. Have a strategy and timeline: Taking the shotgun approach in the numbers game is risky.
+2. Have a strategy and timeline: Taking the shotgun approach to play the numbers game is risky.
 Those who use it must be prepared for a hefty investment of energy and the uncertainty.
 If you do use this approach, have a good support system and a self-care regime in place.
 A structured approach, however, is more sustainable.
 Develop an initial plan based on your end goal and a timeline to guide your actions.
 Structure offers shelter when facing the unknown.

 3. Do everything you can to maximize your odds: Winning at anything requires knowing the rules of the game, then learning how to play it better than anyone else.
 Mastery is what will get you noticed and beat the competition.
 Arm yourself with all the knowledge you can before acting.
 For example, if you’re bidding for a high position in your place of employment, get clear on who the decision-makers are, their criteria, and learn about other contenders.
 Armed with this knowledge, ask yourself what the tasks and qualities are that you can maximize to boost your chances at landing the role.